Skip to main content

 2. Configure config.yaml

 Add a guardrail entry that references the Gray Swan integration.
-Below is a balanced example that monitors both input and output but only blocks once the violation score reaches the configured threshold.
+Below is our recommmended settings.

 - model_name: openai/gpt-4.1-mini